-- All companies must have a Registered Agent and a Registered Office.
+- All St. Lucia IBCs must have a Registered Agent and a Registered Office.
 The office of the Registered Agent is the Registered Office.

-- The Act provides for confidentiality of Beneficial Owners, Shareholders, Directors and Officers.
+- The St. Lucia International Business Companies Act provides for confidentiality of Beneficial Owners, Shareholders, Directors and Officers.

 - Only the registered agent and the address of the registered office are public records.